annanatoli/Dissertation23/README.md

 3. **Training**: The `code` directory houses all notebooks pertinent to data pre-processing model training.

 Should you have questions or wish to contribute, kindly raise an issue or forward a pull request.

----

-**Note**: Prior to initiating any scripts, ensure your setup aligns with the dependencies enumerated in the `requirements.txt` file.